IT User Account

 What charges are payable?

-- Employees of organisations whose work is associated with the University, for instance spin-out companies and sports bodies located on campus.
+- Employees of organisations whose work is associated with the University, for instance, spin-out companies and sports bodies located on campus.
 A £300 charge per person per annum is payable.
 For charging purposes, the year runs from 1 August to 31 July.
-Pro rata charges apply in the first year.
+Pro-rata charges apply in the first year.
 Organisations will be invoiced at the start of August for the coming year in respect of any employees registered on that date.
 Some of the services listed above, including access to the library electronic information services, will be unavailable to you, as they are restricted for reasons of licensing, confidentiality and practicality.
-The charge includes use of the University network where applicable.
+The charge includes the use of the University network where applicable.
 There is no reduction to the charge if you require registration, but the University network is not used.
 Registration will provide e-mail addresses of the form a.person@domain (if there is a domain registered) or firstname.lastname@example.org otherwise.
 Activities that may be carried out from e-mail addresses of the form email@example.com should be limited to direct University business.
 For this reason, we will normally require organisations to register a domain, so that we can provide e-mail addresses of the form firstname.lastname@example.org.
-You will be asked to complete a user account request form (associated organisation) whereby the user abides by the acceptable use policy and will respect confidentiality of any University materials you have access to.
+You will need to contact email@example.com to request a User Account whereby the user abides by the acceptable use policy and will respect the confidentiality of any University materials you have access to.
 This form should be countersigned by the person authorised to do so for that organisation.